ChrisHanigan/HomeHub/README.md

 # HomeHub
 A Homescreen for Google Chrome

+#Installation
+1. Download these files and unzip
+2. In Google Chrome click the ⋮ menu button, top right.
+3. Under 'more tools' select 'extensions'
+4. turn on developer mode, top right.
+5. click 'Load unpacked' and navigate to the folder containing the downloaded files.
+Click open.
+6. The extension should now work.
+Open a new tab to see it!

+This extension is in development and I do plan on releasing this on the chrome app store at v1.0

 #intent
 create a html website to use as a homepage which displays all bookmarks, synced from the chrome json file.